 Give the background to your project and context of what you have done.
 Sections are entered using the Heading 2 paragraph style – the Heading 2 style automatically supplies the next section number.

 A large proportion of this research is building on research previously conducted by Dr Alexander Brownlee [1] and Dr David White [2]which focuses on methods used to optimise source code without losing any functionality through Genetic Improvement.
-This research also requires the use of previously undertaken research by Bruce et al [3][REFERENCE], which considered methods to automatically change source code in order to reduce energy usage.
+This research also requires the use of previously undertaken research by Bruce et al [3], which considered methods to automatically change source code to reduce energy usage.

 Optimisation regarding Java